Cubs rally with six runs in ninth inning, beat Cardinals 7-6

-ST. LOUIS (AP) — Javier Baez and Ian Happ triggered a six-run rally in the ninth inning and the Chicago Cubs beat the St. Louis Cardinals 7-6 on Tuesday night.
+ST. LOUIS (AP) — Ian Happ said he was being “selectively aggressive” with the game on the line.

+The Chicago outfielder triggered a six-run rally in the ninth inning, and the Cubs beat the St. Louis Cardinals 7-6 in a matchup of NL Central rivals.

 Chicago snapped a two-game losing streak by rallying against St. Louis closer Alex Reyes, who converted his first 22 saves opportunities this season.